 Talk about some nonsense!
 You’re supposed to be going to a sauna to heal, not to get zapped to death!

 My point is, EMF’s matter when you have micro deposits of heavy metals all over your body lodged in your fat cells.
 It’s like turning you into a giant antenna, and you’re even more conductive than a normal person, which is totally not good when you’re sitting right next to a source of high EMF in a hot box.

 Do Any Sauna Manufacturers Even Live Up To The Hype!?!!?

 So, that brings me to 5 months later… I had my fillings out, I knew I had mercury and aluminum from my hair tests, and I knew I needed to get it out, and all my local sauna options were likely high EMF.

-It got the point where, I didn’t know who to trust anymore. (and I’m talking about all the major brands here: Sunlighten, Therasauna, Clearlight, etc…) All the marketing was bullshit, and there is no standardized third party testing.
+It got the point where I didn’t know who to trust anymore. (and I’m talking about all the major brands here: Sunlighten, Therasauna, Clearlight, etc…) All the marketing was a lie, and there is no standardized third party testing.
 So while one company might report having a no emf sauna, the actual emf readings were done in a totally different part of the sauna than the next company.
 So it becomes a wash, and I wasted almost 5 months forfeiting better health because I wouldn’t buy one.
 It was a $5,000 purchase decision, and I wasn’t going to just buy anything after looking at their return policies.
 It was garbage.